amitthakurr16/ThreadRace-IncrementNumber/README.md

 # ThreadRace-IncrementNumber
-This is a demo program for thread race condition
+This is a demo spring boot application for thread race condition